 Adaptation Scotland’s webinar on Creativity and Climate Change covers creative approaches to facilitating engagement; visuals for climate change communication, and embedded artist experiences and features myself and Gemma Lawrence Culture/SHIFT Manager at Creative Carbon Scotland.

-In connection with this project, I have also researched and written this foresight report, Climate Ready Clyde – The Value of Partnership.
+In connection with this project, I also researched and wrote foresight report, Climate Ready Clyde – The Value of Partnership.
 The report forms part of the Connected Clusters project, providing Sustainable Scotland Network members and partners valuable insight into Climate Innovation Clusters in the U.K.